gitlabhq/gitlabhq/doc/api/merge_requests.md

 # Merge requests

-Merge requests provide a way to contribute your way into the specified branch so your changes can combined with others.
+Merge requests provide a way to contribute your work into the specified branch so your changes can be combined with others.

 ## List merge requests